How to Take a Water Sample in Quincy

 The numbers matter when it comes to pH and chlorine levels in the family pool.
 The proper water balance saves you money and downtime due to algae and bacteria.
 We encourage you to take samples of the water on a regular basis and have it tested for free at our stores.
 We even give you a computerized printout, so you know exactly how much of which elements are present.

 To take a water sample, use a plastic water bottle or glass container and reach down into the pool about elbow deep, away from the return line.
-Bring the sample into our Weymouth or Quincy store within a few hours.
+Bring the sample into our Quincy store within a few hours.
 If it is your first water sample of the season, make sure pool has been running at least 12 to 24 hours.

 If the results from your sample show the chlorine level is more than 3 ppm, it’s not safe to swim.
 Follow the manufacturer’s instructions to reduce that level.

 To maintain a clear and carefree pool, keep chlorine pucks or sticks in the skimmer at all times and replace them when they shrink to the size of a marshmallow.
 It’s important not to let them disappear.
 We advise running your pool at least eight hours per day as circulation helps maintain the proper balance of chemicals in the water and keeps it clean.

 An essential part of pool maintenance is pool shock.
 Shock your pool on a weekly basis.
 We find Sunday night after everyone is done swimming is a good time to do this.
 Run the pool all night to circulate the water, and add your algaecide the next morning.
 Shocking the pool kills contaminates and the algaecide prevents them from growing until the next shock.

 To maintain clean water in your pool, make sure to keep the filter clean.
 The filter is the heart of the pool and does about 70% of the work to keep the water sparkling.